Gralav/pdsnd_github/README.md

 October 1st 2023

 ### Project Title
-Udacity project;Exploration of US bikeshare data
+Udacity project; Exploration of US bike-share data

 ### Description
-Python language is used to understand U.S bikeshare data through calculation of statistics and building of an interactive environment where a user chooses the data and filter for a dataset to analyze
+Python language is used to understand U.S bike-share data through the calculation of statistics and the building of an interactive environment where a user chooses the data and filter for a dataset to analyze

 ### Files used